aaron-george/aaron-george/README.md

- ***Hey, I'm Aaron and I am passionately curious***

-Senior Undergrad At National Institute of Technology Karnataka, Surathkal.
-Data Scientist with history of working on projects including Machine Learning, Web Scaping, Predictive Modelling, Computer Vision and NLP .
-A knack to unravel the unknown and a keen desire to learn are my key strengths.
+***Hey!
+I'm Aaron***

+Exploring alternatives through my B-School journey at XLRI, with interests in investment banking, startups, and private equity.

+I have ~2 years of consulting experience in commercial analytics space in ZS Associates driving strategic business decisions for a Fortune 500 Pharma company.
+My areas of expertise include marketing mix, statistical modelling, business insights and analytics.
 Intrigued by data and data-driven decisions.
-Reach out to mefor any projects or collaboration.
+A knack to unravel the unknown and a desire to learn are my key strengths.

+Skillsets:
+- Business Analysis
+- Regression Modelling
+- Statistical Analysis
+- R, Python
+- SQL
+- MS Excel & Office Suite

+Who I've worked with:
+- IndigoEdge
+- ZS Associates
+- Tenovia
+- Aapnik
+- The Sports Scientist

 ***Inquisitive to all things Tech, Business and Fun***